Nitrokey/nitrokey-doc/source/components/nitrokeys/passkey/troubleshooting.rst

 General
 -------

-On WebAuthn.io you can check various high-level functionalities, while webautn.bin.coffee provides good developer level details (technical) details.
+* On WebAuthn.io you can check various high-level functionalities, while webautn.bin.coffee provides good developer level details (technical) details.

-Check LED

-"nitropy nkpk test"
+* Check if the LED is working as expected "link to led* You can test the Nitrokey Passkey using nitropy with.

+* You can test the Nitrokey Passkey using nitropy with  "nitropy nkpk test".

 Windows
 -------

-Device manager
+To check whether the Nitrokey Passkey is correctly recognized, open the Device Manager and check for the Nitrokey Passkey appearing as a USB device.

 macOS
 -----
+To check whether the Nitrokey Passkey is correctly recognized, open the System Report and check for the Nitrokey Passkey appearing as a USB device.

+Otherwise you can use the commandline with the following command:

+ If you want to check if your system recognizes the Nitrokey Passkey

+ ..bash
-Cmdline: system_profiler SPUSBDataType | grep Nitrokey
+  system_profiler SPUSBDataType | grep Nitrokey
-GUI: System Report > USB

-lsusb
 Linux
 -----

-lsusb
+To check whether the Nitrokey Passkey is correctly recognized, check if it is shown with `lsusb`.

 If the Nitrokey is not detected, proceed the following: